STUDENT SCHOLARSHIP PROGRAM AND APPLICATION

 Application Process

-Submit the following to Dr. David Scarfe (dscarfe@ameritech.net) by May 31, 2023.
+Submit the following to Dr. David Scarfe (dscarfe@ameritech.net) by March 31st.
 Only complete applications received by the deadline will be considered.

 Selection Criteria: